Enriching a predicate and tame expansions of the integers: Introduction

 In Section \ref{sec:NIPNTP2}, we first recount the analogue of Theorem \ref{athm:stable-pres} for NIP (due to \cite{ChSi,JaSi}), and then we prove the analogue for NTP$_2$ using various key results of Chernikov and Hils \cite{CheHil} (see Propostion \ref{prop:CH}).

 We then turn to the dividing lines of simplicity and NSOP$_1$.
 For these notions of tameness, we will prove conditional preservation results which require some further assumptions.
-In particular, we need to assume the starting theory $T$ is stable and that the definable set $Q$ satisfies an additional coherence property for algebraic closure, which we refer to as ``algebraic embeddedness" (see Definition \ref{D:H}).
+For one, we need to assume the starting theory $T$ is simple with elimination of hyperimaginaries.
+Moreover, we assume that the definable set $Q$ satisfies an additional coherence property for algebraic closure, which we refer to as ``algebraic embeddedness" (see Definition \ref{D:H}).
+Although somewhat technical, this condition appears to be rather natural, and holds for several examples from the literature (see Sections \ref{sec:H} and \ref{sec:vapQ}).
+In any case, with these extra assumptions we prove the following preservation result for simplicity and NSOP$_1$.

 \begin{alphatheorem} Let $T$ and $\cQ$ be as in Theorem \ref{athm:stable-pres}.
-Assume further that $T$ is stable and $Q$ is algebraically embedded in $T$.
+Assume further that $T$ is simple with elimination of hyperimaginaries, and that $Q$ is algebraically embedded in $T$.
 Then $\Tbig$ is simple (resp., $\NSOP 1$) if and only if $\Thx$ is simple (resp., $\NSOP 1$). \end{alphatheorem}

-This result is proved in Section \ref{sec:presNSOP1}, and combines Theorem \ref{thm:KPnsop1} and Corollary \ref{cor:KPsimple}.
-The proof proceeds by characterizing forking independence (resp., Kim-independence) over models in $\Tbig$ in terms of forking independence in $T$ and forking independence (resp., Kim-independence) in $\Thx$.
-The assumption that $T$ is stable is due to a key use of stationary in $T$ when preserving the independence theorem over models in $\Tbig$.
-The assumption of algebraic embeddedness for $Q$ is used in several steps of the forking calculus.
+This theorem is proved in Section \ref{sec:presNSOP1}, and combines Theorem \ref{thm:KPnsop1} and Corollary \ref{cor:KPsimple}.
+The proof proceeds by characterizing (Kim-)forking independence over models in $\Tbig$ in terms of forking independence in $T$ and (Kim-)forking independence in $\Thx$.
+Simplicity of $T$ and algebraic embeddedness of $Q$ are used in several steps of the forking calculus.
+A crucial step is proving the independence theorem for the relevant independence relation in $\Tbig$.
+This is done by first amalgamating types in $\cQ$ and then amalgamating (strong) types over $\cQ$.
+To carry out this latter amalgamation, we introduce in Section \ref{ss: strong types over Q and H} a structure $\cH$ consisting of all definable finite covers of $\cQ$.
+We then show that if $\cQ$ is NSOP$_1$, then so is $\cH$, and we then proceed with amalgamating types in $\cH$.
 Whether these extra assumptions are necessary remains an interesting question for future work (see the discussion at the end of Section \ref{sec:presNSOP1} for further details).